geminiplanetimager/gpi_pipeline/documentation/usage/launcher.rst

 .. image:: GPI-launcher.png
+        :width: 348 px
         :scale: 50%
         :align: center

 The main usage of this window is pretty self-explanatory: press one of the buttons to open the Data Parser, Recipe Editor, and so on.

+If desired, you can launch many copies of GPItv by pressing that button multiple times.
+The other tools are limited to one instance running at a time.

-The 'Setup' menu contains a few commands which are mostly useful for pipeline debugging and error recovery, and you can probably ignore:
+The 'Setup' menu contains a few commands which are mostly useful for pipeline debugging and error recovery, and most users will rarely if ever need:
  *  You can view the values of all directory paths used for the data pipeline, and see whether each is set from an environment variable or the default value is used.
  *  There are several commands for clearing and resetting the message queue and shared memory used to communicate between the two IDL sessions.
-These are mostly left over from development and debugging in earlier versions of the pipeline, and essentially no one should need to worry about these any more.
+These are left from development and debugging in earlier versions of the pipeline, and essentially no one should need to worry about these any more.